 Winery in Katikati in the Hawke's Bay area (North Island) was founded in 1979 by John and Alison Coney.
-For many years, the well-known winemaker John Hancock worked here, now his own winery Trinity Hill
+For many years the well-known winemaker John Hancock worked here, who now has his own winery Trinity Hill

 operates.
-The vineyards cover 160 hectares in areas Hawke's Bay
+The vineyards cover 160 hectares in the areas Hawke's Bay

 , They are planted with the varieties Cabernet Sauvignon, Chardonnay, Gewürztraminer, Merlot, Pinot Noir, Riesling, Sauvignon Blanc and Syrah.
-The flagship is the Coniglio Hawkes Bay Chardonnay, which fermented in new French barriques and matured on the lees.
-He is one of the most expensive wines in New Zealand (the vintage 2000 costs about 80 dollars).
-The premium wine line is called Black Label with grapes from the vineyard Riverview, the slightly simpler line is called White Label.
-The fame of the winery was founded with the Black Label Chardonnay (Hawke's Bay).
-Other top wines are Sauvignon Blanc (Marlborough), Black Label Merlot Cabernet and Black Label Pinot Noir.
-It is also a sparkling wine produced by the champagne method from the classic varieties.
+The flagship is the Coniglio Hawke's Bay Chardonnay, which ferments in new French barriques and matures on the lees.
+It is one of New Zealand's most expensive wines (the 2000 vintage costs around $ 80).
+The premium wine line is called Black Label with grapes from the Riverview vineyard, the somewhat simpler line is called White Label.
+The estate's fame was established with the Black Label Chardonnay (Hawke's Bay).
+Other top wines are Sauvignon Blanc (Marlborough), Black Label Merlot-Cabernet and Black Label Pinot Noir.
+A sparkling wine is also produced from the classic varieties using the champagne method.